-In episode 131, I am talking with Tareq Hasan about their plugin and using WooCommerce for your online marketplace.
+In this podcast, I am talking with Tareq Hasan about their plugin and using WooCommerce for your online marketplace.

 Tareq is the Founder, CTO of weDevs.
 I chatted with him about Dokan, a multi-vendor marketplace plugin for WooCommerce.
 We also talked about the online marketplace space and he shared some tips for starting and overcoming challenges you might face.
 I asked him: